Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 • Open boats are perfect for sunny days.
 They are ideal for couples looking for a romantic experience, photography enthusiasts keen on capturing the best angles and uninterrupted shots of the city, and nature lovers.

 • A semi-open boat offers the best of both worlds: it’s partially covered to provide some protection from the elements, but also has open sections so you can enjoy the sights.
-It is ideal for groups with mixed preferences, and those visiting in milder weather.
+It is ideal for groups with mixed preferences and those visiting in milder weather.

 • Booze/Drinks boats are designed for a more festive experience, with drinks served onboard.
 Options can range from wine and cheese tastings to full-on cocktail parties.
 They are perfect for bachelorette/bachelor Parties, as well as large groups.